ngocusth/hicstuff/README.md

 ### Full pipeline

-All components of the pipelines can be run at once using the `hicstuff pipeline` commands.
+All components of the pipelines can be run at once using the `hicstuff pipeline` command.
 This allows to generate a contact matrix from reads in a single command.
 By default, the output sparse matrix is in GRAAL format, but it can be a 2D bedgraph file if required.

     usage:
         pipeline [--quality_min=INT] [--duplicates] [--size=INT] [--no-cleanup]